0xMati/Tech-Blog/Active Directory/Common/gPLink attribute inconsistent in child domain.md

 4. Verify the result
 After cleanup, re-run the detection script to confirm that no orphaned links remain.

-🧠 Tip: Maintain a versioned export of your GPOs and links before any bulk remediation.
-Unexpected dependencies or delegation settings may otherwise cause policy gaps.

 ```powershell
 Import-Module ActiveDirectory